Promilasharan/Diabetes-prediction-using-machine-learning/README.md

-# Diabetes-prediction-using-machine-learning
-Diabetes Prediction Using Machine Learning
+# Diabetes Prediction Using Machine Learning

 Introduction
+image.png

 Diabetes mellitus is chronic disease characterised by high blood sugar that further leads to many health complications.
 With the rapid development of machine learning, its various algorithms & analysis tools can be applied on the vast amount of data collected in hospitals for providing solution to healthcare issues.
 The main objective of this study was to to predict whether a person has diabetes or not based on various factors such as age, blood pressure, and BMI.
 The model uses Python and machine learning techniques to make predictions.
 Dependencies